 Education grants invest in early childhood care, K-12 education, academic enrichment, charter schools, college access, vocational training, and higher education.

-Parsons awards health grants to organizations that address vulnerable populations, community clinics, prevention services, emergency centers, and healthcare facility improvements.
+Parsons makes health grants to organizations that address vulnerable populations, community clinics, prevention services, emergency centers, and healthcare facility improvements.

 Finally, its human services grantmaking supports foundations that help Los Angeles residents with foster youth, seniors, the working pool, and the homeless.
-Basic needs and youth development are also supported within this category.
+It also supports basic needs and youth development within this category.

 Most foundation grants are less than $100,000, and only organizations that serve Los Angeles County are considered.
 Applicants can search for past grantees through the foundation’s Grants Database.
 This funder awards grants for general operating expenses, capital requests, and specific programs.
 Multi-year funding is rare, but possible.
 Overall, Parsons awards approximately 250 to 300 grants each year.

 The application procedure begins with an initial letter of inquiry, which can be submitted at any time of the year.
 Applicants can create a LOI using an online form, and the full application is online as well.
-Grantseeker inquiries should be directed to Nicole Larsen, the grants manager, at firstname.lastname@example.org or Melanie Yamamoto, the program assistant, at email@example.com.
+Direct grantseeker inquiries should to Nicole Larsen, the grants manager, at firstname.lastname@example.org or Melanie Yamamoto, the program assistant, at email@example.com.
 The foundation’s phone number is 213-362-7600.